faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

+---
-### Why did Joseph not sire children with his plural wives?
+title: "Why did Joseph not sire children with his plural wives?"
+permalink: /why-joseph-not-sire-children-plural-wives/
+doctype: snippet
+layout: page
+---

 1. All of the various possible descendants have not been tested for paternity yet.